Laura Kampf

 Anna Laura Kampf (born 15 August 1983) is a German YouTuber, craftswoman, and children's television presenter from Cologne.
 She refers to herself as a "maker", and her content focuses on build projects.
 She is one of the most popular German makers, with a large American audience.

 After becoming self-taught in craftwork, Kampf began making YouTube videos in 2015, and she has posted weekly since 2016.
-Her channel has featured various projects, including home improvement renovations such tiny house builds, as well as humorous designs.
+Her channel has featured various projects, including home improvement renovations such as tiny house builds, as well as humorous designs.
 A 2019 video featuring a bicycle side-car made from a beer keg received millions of views.
 She has also collaborated with other makers, including several projects with Simone Giertz.
 Kampf's television career began with co-hosting the competition series Schrott or Not on KiKa in 2017, and she has hosted a segment on Die Sendung mit der Maus called Lauras Machgeschichten since 2018.

 Early life

 Anna Laura Kampf was born in Wiehl, Germany, on 15 August 1983.
 Her father was an advertiser and a lawyer, and her mother was a housewife.
 Her grandmother was a hairdresser, the only family member to work in the trades.
-Kampf is married to Corinne Brinkerhoff.

 Kampf struggled in high school classes, particularly mathematics.
 After high school, Kampf initially trained as a media designer, holding an apprenticeship at Mediengestalter Bild und Ton.
 She considered careers as a film editor or a camera operator, working as a camera assistant for three years.
 She then studied communication design at the Düsseldorf University of Applied Sciences from 2006 to 2012.

 Kampf became self-taught in craftwork to give herself more freedom and to do something new, feeling bored with working in front of a computer.
 She made her first machine—a small, poorly functioning tattoo machine—during a college class.
 She learned to repair things from YouTube tutorials.
 The first tool she learned to use was a soldering iron, followed by a jigsaw and a welding machine.
 In 2010, after quitting a job at an apparel company, she moved out of her apartment and set up a workshop with a caravan in the Ehrenfeld neighbourhood of Cologne.
 She moved out of the workshop after getting a job, then set up a new workshop two years later.
 She relocated a few more times; by 2017, her workshop was in the Bickendorf neighbourhood of Cologne.